Reducing IT Support Costs is a Bad IT Strategy (and This is What You Need to Do About It)

 By showing either our aggregate data or customer success stories (or both if you prefer), it should be pretty clear to the reader that employee experience management is a great way of refocusing IT support costs from tickets, say USD 17 per ticket, to the lost employee productivity – which our customer data shows to be USD 170.

 In the case of the customer-quote example above, that 30-minute saving would be something like USD 28 and nearly double the cost of handling the ticket in the first place.
 Plus, of course, the employees are ten-points happier with IT too.

 Alternatively, you view this from a negative perspective.
-Let’s say that an IT cost reduction strategy has reduced the ticket handling cost by USD 1 and causes an increase in employee lost productivity of just 15 minutes (likely due to fewer available IT support staff), then this could cost the organization up to USD 14 per ticket in non-IT costs.
+Let’s say that an IT cost reduction strategy has reduced the ticket handling cost by USD 1 and causes an increase in employee lost productivity of just 15 minutes (likely due to fewer available IT support staff), then this could cost the organisation up to USD 14 per ticket in non-IT costs.

-In fact, it might be that you first use employee experience management to defend the existing IT support budgets before then seeking to grow them in further optimizing the business value of the IT service desk.
+In fact, it might be that you first use employee experience management to defend the existing IT support budgets before then seeking to grow them in further optimising the business value of the IT service desk.

 If you want to create a business case, we are happy to help!
 Book a meeting here.

 Don’t Let Your Service Level Agreements Run Your Business